DeepMicroscopy/MITOS_WSI_CCMCT/README.md

 ## MITOS_WSI_CCMCT data set

-This repository contains all code needed to derive the Technical Validation of our paper submitted to Sci Data.
+This repository contains all code needed to derive the Technical Validation of our paper currently under revision for publication in Scientific Data.

 It contains two main parts: